 – Review the certificate to make sure it is completely filled out.

 – Sellers are also responsible for considering whether the goods and services sold are consistent with the purchaser’s claim that the sale is exempt from sales taxes if the purchases are over $250.
-For example, if the buyer’s business is a car dealership, but they want to purchase office supplies tax-free, the seller should investigate further.
+For example, if the buyer’s business is a car dealership but wants to purchase office supplies tax-free, the seller should investigate further.

 – Keep a file of exemption certificates.